 The Division of ID facilities include over 12,000 square feet of research and administrative space.
 There are 10 research laboratories (7,500 sq. ft.) equipped for basic and translational molecular, microbiological, and immunologic studies and staff offices.
 Major laboratory research projects investigate antibiotic and antifungal drug development, bacterial pathogenesis, bioterrorism agents, influenza, leishmaniasis, malaria, and tuberculosis.
 Major clinical research projects investigate bacterial drug resistance, hepatitis, HIV/AIDS, hospital epidemiology/infection control, human papillomavirus, and transplantation ID.
-Current funding for sponsored research and training in the Division of ID in 2011-2012 exceeds \$7 million.
+The Center for Global Health coordinates the division's international network of clinical, research and training programs, including our activities in Brazil, Haiti, India, and Tanzania, with faculty and/or fellows at each site.
+Research interests include HIV/AIDS, HTLV-1, leprosy, malaria, leishmaniasis, schistosomiasis, and tuberculosis.
+Current funding for sponsored research and training in the Division of ID in 2012-2013 exceeds \$7 million.

 The clinical facilities of the division serve both outpatients and inpatients from the New York City area.
-ID Associates, located across the street from the medical school at 450 East 69th Street, includes the ID faculty and fellows outpatient practices, serving both immunocompetent and immunosuppressed patients, and the Travel Medicine service that is staffed by the faculty and provides travel advice and immunizations for 3,000-4000 travelers annually.
+ID Associates, located across the street from the medical school at 450 East 69th Street, includes the ID faculty and fellows outpatient practices, serving both immunocompetent and immunosuppressed patients, and the Travel Medicine service that is staffed by the faculty and provides travel advice and immunizations for 3,000-4,000 travelers annually.
 Inpatients are seen at New York Presbyterian Hospital, a large 867-bed tertiary care hospital, and the Hospital for Special Surgery, a 172-bed rheumatology and orthopedic specialty hospital, co-located on the Upper East Side of Manhattan.
 The HIV/AIDS Program provides care to over 2,500 HIV-infected persons, in addition to conducting translational and clinical research.
 The Center for Special Studies (the HIV primary care clinic, a New York State-designated AIDS Center) and the Cornell HIV Clinical Trials Unit (CCTU) outpatient facilities occupy two floors of NYPH as well as an off-site location in the Chelsea neighborhood of Manhattan (West 24th Street and 6th Avenue).
 Other major clinical programs in the division are the Transplantation/Oncology ID Service, serving patients with stem cell transplants, solid organ transplants (kidney, pancreas, liver) and/or malignancies, and the Hospital Epidemiology/Infection Control Program.